Do you speak Western?

 Career Services Center a student support service on Western’s campus (located in Old Main 280) that supports Western’s community in career exploration and preparing for life after Western.

 Credit is received for taking courses at the college level.
 Western requires students to complete 180 quarter credits to graduate from Western.
-For full graduation requirements, see the University Catalog.
+For full graduation requirements, see the University Catalog, and click on the University Graduation Requirements from the menu.
+Also visit University Academic Policies from the Catalog for more information on credits.

 Disability Access Center provides services and programs to foster equal access and full inclusion in every aspect of the student experience.